d4n-hewitt/supernova/README.md

 - Create a framework to take in a base learner and train it with a sampled data set [Complete]
 - Create a user-specificed number of trained base-learners with unique data sets [Complete]
 - Aggregate the outputs of the trained base-learners together (mean only) [Complete]

-- Add an Evaluation function which allows simpler evaluation on the test set
+- Add an Evaluation function which allows simpler evaluation on the test set [Complete]

 - Expand aggregation options to allow for median, min, max
 - Expand aggregation options to allow for weighted means